cm-jones/cm-jones/README.md

 Some facts about me:

-- My academic background is in physics and mathematics (I have a B.S. in Computational Physics).
+- My academic background is in physics and mathematics.
 - My favorite programming language is C. It was "love at first segfault".
 - I'd love to work in fintech.
 I'm currently working on an algorithmic options trading bot (see `options-bot` below).